lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 ## Filtering default slots

-The `type` property is actually a *direct reference* to the component the `VNode` is using.
+The `type` property is a *direct reference* to the component the `VNode` is using.
 This means we can match using an object and strict equality.
 If this sounds a bit abstract, let's see it in action and sort the slots into `tabs` and `contents`:

 ```js
 export const TabContainer = {